ircdocs/irc-rfcs/README.md

 - SASL Authentication.
 - Message Tags.

 This document is being actively worked on as the main [Modern Client Protocol Doc](https://modern.ircdocs.horse/).
-I'm **not working on this** until that document is at a point where I'm relatively happy removing the WIP tag from it.
+I'm **not working on the client protocol spec here** until that linked Modern document is at a point where I'm relatively happy removing the WIP tag from it.

 [HTML](https://rawgit.com/DanielOaks/irc-rfcs/master/dist/id-oakley-irc-client-latest.html) / [Text](https://rawgit.com/DanielOaks/irc-rfcs/master/dist/id-oakley-irc-client-latest.txt)